Meet the Global Caravan Dancers, International

 I am Tribal Bellydance Artist and Yoga Teacher.

-I joined Gypsy Caravan Dance Company in 2011 after a long preparation with my teacher and friend Paulette Rees-Denis.
+I joined Global/Gypsy Caravan Dance Company in 2011 after a long preparation with my teacher and friend Paulette Rees-Denis.

-Since when I met Paulette in 2005, I was fascinated by her vision of Gypsy Caravan Tribal Bellydance®.
+Since when I met Paulette in 2005, I was fascinated by her vision of GC Tribal Bellydance®.
 I loved the idea of being together, sharing the dance with other women, being part of “something” all together.

 Soon I decided that Gypsy Caravan Tribal Bellydance® was my destiny.
-I stated to study seriously trough Paulette’s certification program.
-Especially during CS 3 and CS4, dancing with dancers that I have never met before, I understood the power of Gypsy Caravan Tribal Bellydance®, it’s subtle body language, the secret deep connection we were able to build.
+I started to study seriously through Paulette’s certification program.
+Especially during CS 3 and CS4, dancing with dancers that I have never met before, I understood the power of Gypsy Caravan Tribal Bellydance®, its subtle body language, the secret deep connection we were able to build.
 It was a revelation to me.

 After many years of practice and after two years in Gypsy Caravan Dance Company I still feel the same happiness each time I dance with my Sisters.
 Sometimes we meet all together after a long time but one dance is enough to re-create the magic.

-Gypsy Caravan Tribal Bellydance® is more than a dance, it becomes a philosophy of life.
-Through my personal experience I can say that this dance offers a broader vision of life to live peacefully and responsibly in everyday relationships.
+Global Caravan Tribal Bellydance® is more than a dance, it becomes a philosophy of life.
+Through my personal experience, I can say that this dance offers a broader vision of life to live peacefully and responsibly in everyday relationships.

 When we dance everyone always has a dual role: leader and follower.
 Being a leader means taking responsibility, leading the group in respect of the elements who compose it, trying to create unity, synchronicity, and well-being among each other.
-Being a follower means having confidence in the leader, not to challenge their decisions, to let go of ego, and follow with commitment and serenity.
-When I dance with my Sisters I forget who I am, I am entranced; my being is in full, cheerful, and complete harmony with those whom I am dancing with, in that time and space.
+Being a follower means having confidence in the leader, not to challenge their decisions, but to let go of ego, and follow them with commitment and serenity.
+When I dance with my Sisters I forget who I am, I am entranced, My being is in full, cheerful, and complete harmony with those whom I am dancing with, in that time and space.

-Working with Paulette gave me the opportunity to grow as a person and as a teacher and I feel grateful to be part of this project and contribute to it.
+Working with Paulette has given me the opportunity to grow as a person and as a teacher and I feel grateful to be part of this project and contribute to it.

 Amanda Richardson — pure amazingness